Spring 22 - 26 March 2017

 Q I’d like to book tickets for your event

 We don't issue tickets - to take part people book a pitch on the Kielder Campsite.

 Q I’m a newbie and would like to have experts on hand to help me.

 Star Camp offers no formal instruction.
 It's a friendly gathering of like-minded people.
-The campsite does run a People's Star Camp (generally weekend before the Autumn event and with tuition) and Kielder Observatory runs many public events.
+The campsite does run a People's Star Camp (generally weekend before the Autumn event and with tuition) and Kielder Observatory - not connected with Star Camp - runs many public events.
 Both have websites.